jimishol/cholidean-harmony-structure/README.md

 # Cholidean Harmony Structure

-Cholidean Harmony Structure is a tool that bridges 12-tone equal temperament [12ET](https://en.wikipedia.org/wiki/12_equal_temperament) music and a two-dimensional surface strip curved in three-dimensional space to fit the surface of an [umbilic torus](https://en.wikipedia.org/wiki/Umbilic_torus).
-Its integration with [FluidSynth](https://github.com/FluidSynth/fluidsynth), as a MIDI backend player, demonstrates a powerful method for visualizing and exploring harmony theories.
+Cholidean Harmony Structure is a projection of 12-tone equal temperament [12ET](https://en.wikipedia.org/wiki/12_equal_temperament) music systems into 3D space.
+The tones are placed on a 3D parametric closed curve.
+The fact that each tone is related to two and only two other tones, creates strongly the perception of a two-dimensional surface strip that curves in three-dimensional space to fit the surface of an [umbilic torus](https://en.wikipedia.org/wiki/Umbilic_torus).

+Project's integration with [FluidSynth](https://github.com/FluidSynth/fluidsynth), as a MIDI backend player, demonstrates a powerful method for visualizing and exploring harmony theories.

 ## Installation Prerequisites and Steps 🚀